chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 Write-Warning "Check and adjust script at '$env:SystemDrive\choco-setup\files\ChocolateyLocalInstall.ps1' to ensure it points to the right version of Chocolatey in the choco-setup\packages folder."
 ~~~

-## Exercise 1: Set Up Chocolatey Installation From a Local Script
+## Exercise 1: Set Up Chocolatey Installation From A Local Script
 Now that we've finished the first exercise and have those files over on our offline Windows machine, we need to get Chocolatey set up on that machine.
 This could be ultimately be a Chocolatey.Server Repository, or it could be something else.
 Note: [[Other repository servers don't necessarily require Windows|How-To-Host-Feed]].

 * Ensure the folders from the other drive are set in `c:\choco-setup` here on this machine.